jiwonhan1/serverless-api-cloud-database/README.md

 I ran command from Visual Studio Code Terminal and got above issue.
 I solved this by running following command from the same terminal.<br/>

-`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`<br/>
+`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

-2. ReadOnly setting <br/>
+2. ReadOnly setting
 `Your app is currently in read only mode because you are running from a package file.
-To make any changes update the content in your zip file and WEBSITE_RUN_FROM_PACKAGE app setting.`
+To make any changes update the content in your zip file and WEBSITE_RUN_FROM_PACKAGE app setting.`<br/>
 I changed `WEBSITE_RUN_FROM_PACKGE`'s setting value from 1 to 0.
 Now editing is available on App Functions.